 The private pilot checkride is difficult for those with poor aeronautical knowledge.

-I assume you are a student pilot and passed your ppl knowledge test by now.
-Thus you are concerned about the difficulties in checkride.
+I assume you are a student pilot and have passed your ppl knowledge test by now.
+Thus you are concerned about your next obstacle in obtaining a PPL: The difficulties in checkride and how to overcome them.

-Follow this article, and you will know why there are no reasons for you to fear ppl oral exams.
+Follow this article, and you will know why there are no reasons for you to fear ppl oral exams and ace your practical test.

 - If you passed the knowledge test, you could pass the checkride;

-- Your instructor endorsed you for a checkride means you instructors believes you are ready for the checkride;
+- Your instructor endorsed you for a checkride means your instructor believes you are ready for the checkride;

 - You finished a mock checkride;